How to protect your bitcoin from $5 wrench attacks

 The ability to slow down attackers by requiring multiple authorizations via a diversity of hardware, software, and physical locations results in a level of security that is arguably greater than that of a traditional bank vault.

 Setting up a multisig Casa account takes less than 10 minutes if you already have a hardware wallet.
 You can get started here!

-Want more tips on Bitcoin security?
-Join the Casa Intelligence Briefing for news + developments impacting your personal security and privacy.
+Want more tips on bitcoin security?
+Join the Casa Security Briefing for news + developments impacting your personal security and privacy.